DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 This wasn’t just teenage angst.
 It was a distress signal from the heart of the machine.

+I thought back to the girl whose father's words had started this whole investigation.
+Before the desert, she was a data point that broke my model.
 Later that week, a father at a park gave me the key.
 His daughter was on the swings, not playing, but staring at her phone with the intensity of a day trader watching the market crash.
 "The kids here are the most depressed I've ever seen," he said.
 "It's like they're playing a game where the stakes feel like life and death, but the game itself is meaningless."

 ### The Great Reversal